rapid7/insightconnect-workflows/workflows/Virtually_Patch_Vulnerabilities_Found_by_InsightVM_with_Deep_Security/help.md

 # Version History

+* 1.1.0 - Improve the job run time
 * 1.0.3 - Revert and rename workflow file to fix import failure
 * 1.0.2 - Rename workflow file to fix import failure
 * 1.0.1 - Fix issue in name which caused workflow to fail import from Extension Library